GRIDAPPSD/app-deconfliction/competing-apps/README.md

   def __init__(self, ConflictMatrix):
 ````

 During pipeline framework initialization the configured DeconflictionMethod class is imported and the constructor called.
-A reference to the ConflictMatrix is passed in the constructor and typically the implementation will save this away in a class variable for later user in the deconflict() method.
+A reference to the ConflictMatrix is passed in the constructor and typically the implementation will save this away in a class variable for later use in the deconflict() method.
 This same ConflictMatrix reference can be used throughout the deconfliction pipeline instance even as the ConflictMatrix is being continuously updated.

 ### DeconflictionMethod deconflict() method